 What of the 1832 Reform Act?
 This bill was a significant step on the long road to democracy, where eventually each adult in Britain would have the vote.
 The act itself ushered in nothing like the representation that we have today, but it was an important beginning.
 At the time many areas did not have members of parliament and so had no representatives in government.
 For example Manchester could send no MPs despite its huge population.
 Notoriously Old Sarum in Wiltshire could send two MPs, despite only having seven voters !
 The Tory Prime Minister the Duke of Wellington was dead set against any kind of voting reform.
 When he was forced from office King William IV asked Earl Grey to bring in a reform bill.
 With much difficulty this was passed, and it extended voting rights to more citizens.
 The numbers who could vote went from 366,000 to 650,000- only 18% of the adult male population, and so hardly universal.
 It did however mean that areas like Bolton and Blackburn now had MPs for the first time (see our page here for more about Blackburn’s first MP William Feilden of Feniscowles Hall).

 After the bill was passed the working classes still had no right to vote and no say in who was elected.
 The failure of the bill to be inclusive was a further spur for the Chartists, who in 1838 drew up their own charter, that would make parliamentary elections much fairer.
 They wanted the right for all adults to vote, MPs to be paid (so not just the rich could stand for office) and secret ballots so people couldn’t be intimidated into voting against their interests.
+For more on the Chartists and their huge rally on Kersal Moor see our page here.
 It would be very many years before all these reasonable demands were to be met.
 It was not until 1928 that all women finally gained the right to vote.
 The Parbold Bottle was restored to its present state in 1958.

 Site visited by A. and S. Bowden 2015

 Access and Parking